otrv4/otrv4/otrv4.md

   of the OTR conversation.
-For example, if Alice and Bob are having an OTR conversation, and Bob instructs his OTR client to end its private session with Alice (for example, by logging out), Alice will be notified of this, and her client will switch to FINISHED mode.
+For example, if Alice and Bob are having an OTR conversation, and Bob instructs his OTR client to end its private session with Alice (for example, by logging out), Alice will be notified of this, and her client will switch to the FINISHED state.
 This prevents  Alice from accidentally sending a message to Bob in plaintext (consider what happens if Alice was in the middle of typing a private message to Bob when he suddenly logs out, just as Alice hits Enter.)